Skip navigation

 Professor

 He has published extensively on criminal justice, criminology, criminal law and criminal procedure and evidence.
-His work includes the following books: Minority Ethnic Prisoners and the Covid-19 Lockdown: Issues, Impacts and Implications (with Avril Brandon, 2022); Criminal Justice and the Pursuit of Truth (with Tim Hillier, 2021); Blamestorming, Blamemongers and Scapegoats: Allocating Blame in the Criminal Justice Process (with Tim Hillier, 2015); Alcohol and Crime (2006); Crime and Conflict in the Countryside (ed with Susan R. Moody, 1999); Diversion in the Criminal Process (with Christopher Harding, 1998).
+His work includes the following books: Minority Ethnic Prisoners and the Covid-19 Lockdown: Issues, Impacts and Implications (with Avril Brandon, 2022); Criminal Justice and the Pursuit of Truth (with Tim Hillier, 2021); Blamestorming, Blamemongers and Scapegoats: Allocating Blame in the Criminal Justice Process (with Tim Hillier, 2015); Alcohol and Crime (2006); Crime and Conflict in the Countryside (ed with Susan R. Moody, 1999); and Diversion in the Criminal Process (with Christopher Harding, 1998).

-At De Montfort University, Gavin won University and Faculty awards for his innovative research-enabled teaching practice which was discussed in a podcast by the British Society of Criminology's Learning and Teaching Network.
-He also held a number of Faculty leadership roles, including Chair of the Faculty Professoriate, Chair of the Faculty Research Ethics Committee and Faculty Head of Research Students.
-He is often invited to speak at prestigious national and international events; a recent example being the annual Empirical Legal Research Network Lecture at the University of Edinburgh in 2024.
-He has engaged with policy makers throughout his career; this included presenting oral evidence to the House of Lords' Justice and Home Affairs Select Committee about the role of non-custodial sentences in 2023.
-Gavin enjoys commenting on criminal justice matters in the media, including for the BBC, ITV and LBC.
+Gavin is often invited to speak at prestigious events, a recent example being the annual Empirical Legal Research Network Lecture at the University of Edinburgh in 2024.
+Throughout his career, he has engaged with policy makers.
+Recently, for example, he presented oral evidence to the House of Lords' Justice and Home Affairs Select Committee about the role of non-custodial sentences.
+Gavin comments extensively on criminal justice in the media, including for the BBC, ITV and LBC.

 Gavin Dingwall